dstackai/dstack/docs/docs/index.md

 # Quickstart

-`dstack` is an open-source toolkit for orchestrating LLM workloads in any cloud.
-It provides a cloud-agnostic interface for training, fine-tuning, inference, and development of LLMs.
+`dstack` is an open-source toolkit for training, fine-tuning, inference, and development across multiple cloud GPU providers.

 ## Installation